NICTA/dora/README.rst

 Dora simultaneously builds a non-parametric model of an observable process, and directs new measurements to learn about the process.
-Inherently, it takes actions to improve the model (exploration), and to achieve desired goals given its knowledge (exploration).
+Inherently, it takes actions to improve the model (exploration), and to achieve desired goals given its knowledge (exploitation).

 The models utilised are non-parametric models such as bilinear interpolation of a Delaunay triangulation or Gaussian Process regression.
 We are building